-For 2014, each independent director was paid an annual cash retainer of \$45,000.
+For 2015, each independent director was paid an annual cash retainer of \$45,000.
 The chairperson of the Audit Committee was paid an annual cash retainer of \$10,000 and the chairperson of each of the Compensation Committee and the Nominating and Corporate Governance Committee was paid an additional cash retainer of \$5,000.
 Each member of each of these three committees, other than the chairperson, was paid an additional cash retainer of \$2,500 per committee.
-The lead independent director was paid an additional cash retainer of \$10,000, prorated to June 2014.
-Mr. Middleman, our non-executive Chairman of the Board, and Mr. Lown, our President and Chief Investment Officer, did not receive any cash or equity compensation for their service as directors.
+The lead independent director was paid an additional cash retainer of \$10,000.
+Mr. Middleman, our non-executive Chairman of the Board, and Mr. Lown, our President, did not receive any cash or equity compensation for their service as directors.

-On January 27, 2014, pursuant to our 2013 Equity Incentive Plan, we granted each of our independent directors 530 shares of common stock, which were fully vested on the date of grant, and 2,651 restricted shares of common stock.
-The restricted shares of common stock have vested as of January 27, 2015.
+On September 9, 2016, pursuant to our 2013 Equity Incentive Plan, we granted each of our independent directors 3,165 restricted shares of common stock, which will become non-forfeitable on September 9, 2017.